Blauwbek/pySabRename/readme.md

 It will not work as you'd probably like when multiple episodes are downloaded in the same job!

 ##Todo
-* Added functionality is always welcome
+* Test with NZBget on all platforms